thyb/contentify/sdk-js.md

     [[ /fragment ]]

-Then, in your javascript, you can specify you want just this part of the document.
+Then, in your javascript, you can specify that you just want this part of the document.

     $('#content2').includeContent('myfile.md', 'summary')